 To avoid potential conflicts of interest, External Examiners should not be appointed if they are any of the following:

-7. Former members of staff or students shall not be invited to be nominated for appointment as an External Examiner before a lapse of at least five years from the date of departure, or sufficient time for students taught by that member of staff or associated with that student to have completed that programme of study, whichever is the longer.
+- Former members of staff or students cannot be invited to be nominated for appointment as an External Examiner before a lapse of at least five years from the date of departure, or sufficient time for students taught by that member of staff or associated with that student to have completed that programme of study, whichever is the longer.

-9. An External Examiner shall not normally be succeeded by another from the same home department and institution.
+- An External Examiner cannot normally be succeeded by another from the same home department and institution.